 Keep a clear head when driving, don’t drive erratically.
 If you heard gunshots or reports of them from the media, drive slowly and stay alert.
 In a riot situation, drive slowly so as not to attract attention, and increase speed gradually as you get farther away.

 If bugging in is what you decided, you must keep away from windows at all times.
-Resist the temptation to see what’s happening; turn on the radio or the TV instead.
+Resist the temptation to see what’s happening outside; turn on the radio or the TV instead.

 When bugging in with your baby, move him to the most soundproof room of the apartment to avoid him making any noise that could attract unwanted visitors.

 Don’t forget your mindset exercises

 Things like visualizations, improving your self-confidence and putting yourself in adverse situations are often overlooked.

 Let’s face it: you won’t know how you will react when society breaks loose so, unless you’re willing to fly to a war-zone to find out, your only choices are to, 1, see everything with your mind’s eye and 2, to do drills and practice.